 MYTH 6: “You Won’t Find Good Vegetarian Food In Egypt”

-In fact, the food of Egypt is very similar to that of India.
+The other thing we came across on our trip to Egypt from India is that the food of Egypt is very similar to that of India.
 So, there’s no reason for Indian travelers, even vegetarians, to be afraid.
 The spices are also more or less the same.
 In fact, much of India’s exotic spices are imported from Egypt.
 You’ll find good outlets and vendors making delicious Shawarmas and Falafels almost at every corner, two of Egypt’s most famous dishes that have now turned into my favorites!

 Whether you’re a vegetarian or a non-vegetarian, you’ll totally love the food options in Egypt during your Egypt tour from India.
 And the best part – good Egyptian cuisine at pocket-friendly rates won’t be hard to find.